- Current students

-You’ll develop the ability to practice social work and community development with culturally diverse groups in appropriate ways and in an inclusive manner.
-You’ll also develop a sound understanding of and ability to promote human rights, social justice and change, as well as empowerment and liberation of different groups and communities by promoting civil and legal rights.
+You’ll develop the ability to practice social work and community development with culturally diverse groups in an appropriate and inclusive manner.
+You’ll also develop a sound understanding of, and ability to promote, human rights, social justice and change, as well as empowerment and liberation of different groups and communities by promoting civil and legal rights.

 - Leads to industry recognition: once you’ve completed this programme you are eligible to apply for registration with the Social Workers Registration Board (SWRB)

 - A professional qualification which prepares you for a career in a wide range of social, community, mental health, and education services

-- A critical focus on inequality and social justice, and development of your abilities to work ethically and professionally supporting the well-being of people and communities
+- A critical focus on inequality and social justice, and the development of your abilities to work ethically and professionally, supporting the wellbeing of people and communities

 - Emphasis on the practical application of theory: in years three and four, you will apply what you’ve learnt during work placements in social work or community development organisations